Wintershall

 Wintershall Holding GmbH, based in Kassel, was Germany's largest crude oil and natural gas producer.
 It was a wholly owned subsidiary of BASF.
-The company was active in oil and gas exploration and production with operations in Europe, North Africa, South America as well as Russia and the Middle East region.
+The company was active in oil and gas exploration and production with operations in Europe, North Africa, South America as well as the Middle East region.
+The withdrawal from Russia, a key production area for the company, was announced in 2023.
 Wintershall employed more than 2,000 people worldwide.
 In the 2018 financial year the company produced around 171 million barrels of oil equivalent (boe) of oil and gas.
 Revenues amounted to 4.09 billion euros.

 On 1 May 2019, Wintershall merged with DEA to form Wintershall Dea.
 BASF holds 67% of the shares in the joint venture.

-In 2021, Wintershall was ranked no. 25 out of 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle in the Arctic Environmental Responsibility Index (AERI).

 History

 The early years

 Wintershall was founded on 13 February 1894 by mining entrepreneur Carl Julius Winter, together with mining-industrialist Heinrich Grimberg.
 It was originally set up as a civil engineering company to mine potash in Kamen.
 The name Wintershall (pronounced: Winters·hall) is derived from the surname of Carl Julius Winter and the Old High German word for salt (Hall, see halite, halurgy).

 Ground was first broken on 23 April 1900 to drill the Grimberg shaft at Widdershausen, and the first Wintershall potash works were built in Heringen.
 Wintershall drilled further shafts in the Werra potash fields, building and acquiring other works in the region.
 From 1895 to 1913, the potash shafts drilled in the Werra Valley numbered seven in Hesse and 21 in Thuringia.

 In 1930, crude oil production was added to Wintershall's line of work when a leakage of crude oil into one of the potash shafts in Völkenrode turned out to be a promising prospect for Wintershall.
 The increasing motorization as well as the subsequent gathering of munitions for the war meant that crude oil was very much in demand.
 Hence, from then on Wintershall concentrated on developing crude oil resources.